vipally/localpackage/localroot/src/readme.md

 		- [3.
 The local working tree](https://github.com/vipally/localpackage/tree/master/localroot/src#3-the-local-working-tree)

 ## The problem.
 [Refer](https://github.com/vipally/localpackage#the-problem)

 ## The Go patch.
 [Code](https://github.com/vipally/go) [TestCode](https://github.com/vipally/localpackage/tree/master/localroot/src)
 	I have made a patch of Golang to support [import "#/foo"] style reference. https://github.com/vipally/go

+## My solution
+### 1.  use such way to define a LocalRoot to replacing GoPath/GoRoot [Examle](https://github.com/vipally/localpackage/tree/master/localroot/src)
+	LocalRoot is a <root> directory that contains such patten of sub-tree "<root>/src/vendor/" up from current path.
+	A LocalRoot has the same tree structure with GoPath and GoRoot.

+	Actually, a LocalRoot is a private GoPath that is accessible to sub-packages only.

+	This is the minimal state of a valid LocalRoot:
+		LocalRoot
+		│
+		└─src
+		    ├─vendor
+		    │  ...
+		    └─...

+	After build and install, it may become as:
+		LocalRoot
+		│
+		├─bin
+		│    ...
+		├─pkg
+		│  └─windows_amd64
+		│      └─...
+		└─src
+		    │  ...
+		    ├─vendor
+		    │  └─...
+		    └─...

+### 2. use [import "#/x/y/z"] style to refer local package [Code](https://github.com/vipally/localpackage/blob/master/localroot/src/locals/local2/local2.go#L5)
+	import "#/x/y/z"

+	Which means [import "x/y/z"] from LocalRoot, and never search from GoPath/GoRoot.

 ## What is a local-only package?
 ### 1.With package comment [import "#"] [Code](https://github.com/vipally/localpackage/blob/master/localroot/src/locals/local1/local/local.go#L3)